 The following video provides an overview of a typical patient experience having knee arthroscopic surgery as a Day Case procedure.

 On the day of your surgery, you will initially meet the nursing staff in the Day Care Unit and have a brief check up by your anaesthetist.
 Your knee will then be prepared with hair removal and a wash.
-From the Day Care Unit you will be taken to the operating theatre to meet Mr Morris prior to your surgery.
-In most cases, the knee arthroscopic procedure will be carried out under a general anaesthetic.
+From the Day Care Unit you will be taken to the operating theatre to meet your knee surgeon.
+In most cases, the knee arthroscopy will be carried out under a general anaesthetic.

 Knee Arthroscopy Surgery – Outline of the Procedure